Get a Global Talent visa in the UK

 Your visa application will be supported by a joint team of EP Advisory and our legal partner – London-based immigration firm.

-Us working together means you get the best out of our expertise – EP Advisory takes care of your document prep while Law firm provides legal advice.
+Us working together means you get the best out of our expertise – EP Advisory takes care of your document prep while the certified immigration law firm provides legal advice.

 We have certified translators, so whatever language you speak, we will be able to translate your documents for submission.